Lurk-r/NZmod/README.md

 # NZmod
-Pixel Gun 3D pasteware debloated and rebranded! 🔥🔥 <br />
+Pixel Gun 3D pasteware debloated and rebranded! 🔥🔥<br />
+This fork's goal is
+- Remove all the useless ads watermark
+- Remove controversial wording
-This fork's goal is to remove all the useless ads, controversial wording & unhide some features of the mod
+- Unhide/Enable some features of the mod
+- Disable obfs

 ## Disclaimer